Autism Associated Conditionsi-Autism

 Symptoms of Anxiety

-Anxiety symptoms can vary widely among individuals and may include:
+Anxiety symptoms can vary widely among individuals and may manifest in emotional, physical, and behavioral ways.

 Causes of Anxiety

-The exact causes of anxiety disorders are complex and can involve a combination of genetic, environmental, psychological, and biological factors:
+The exact causes of anxiety disorders are complex and multifaceted, involving a combination of genetic, environmental, psychological, and biological factors.

-• A family history of anxiety disorders can increase the likelihood of developing anxiety.
+A family history of anxiety disorders can increase the likelihood of developing anxiety.
+Research suggests that certain genetic variations may predispose individuals to anxiety, although the interplay between genetics and environmental factors is also significant.

 Diagnosing Anxiety Disorders